Using Standard Terms and Conditions or Agreements

-Businesses dealing with consumer customers need to be aware of all relevant legislation that protects consumers (including the Consumer Rights Act 2015) and ensure that their Terms and Conditions for consumers are drafted within the constraints of applicable consumer legislative protections.
+Businesses dealing with consumer customers need to be aware of all relevant legislation that protects consumers (including the Consumer Rights Act 2015) and ensure that their Ts and Cs or Agreements for consumers are drafted within the constraints of applicable consumer legislative protections.

-If you are a manufacturer or reseller, and will have an ongoing business relationship, you should have a formal agreement which goes beyond a set of standard Terms and Conditions.
+If you are a manufacturer or reseller, and will have an ongoing business relationship, you should especially have a formal Agreement( rather than just Ts and Cs) which goes beyond a set of standard Ts and Cs, to include those provisions needed to take account of the ongoing nature of the relationship.

-If your commercial situation changes, you may need to change the terms of your supply or purchase contract, or even end the agreement.
+If your commercial situation changes, you may need to change the Ts and Cs or Agreement for your supply or purchases, or change, or even end, the Agreement or the contract containing the Ts and Cs.

 Find details on the above topics below.

-- Why should your business have terms and conditions?
+- Why should your business have sales Terms and Conditions or Agreements?

 - Terms and Conditions Templates & Examples